panoptesDev/Safecoin/docs/src/staking/stake-programming.md

 ---

-To maximize stake distribution, decentralization, and censorship resistance on the Safecoin network, staking can be performed programmatically.
+To maximize stake distribution, decentralization, and censorship resistance on the Panoptis network, staking can be performed programmatically.
 The team and community have developed several on-chain and off-chain programs to make stakes easier to manage.